Vaishnavi-Kumari27/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify and shre this project with proper attribution .
+You are free to use, modify and share this project with proper attribution.